 According to a 2021 Norton survey, average time spent by Indians trying to figure out next steps after a cybercrime incident is 10.8 hours.
 If you suspect that your bank account or personal information has been breached, it’s important to take immediate action to protect your finances and personal information.

-Confirm if your information was part of a breach
+Check if your information was part of a breach.

-Typically, data that is involved in data breaches are phone numbers, contact e-mail addresses, bank account details, physical address, health information or credit information
+Typically, data involved in data breaches are phone numbers, contact e-mail addresses, bank account details, physical addresses, health information or credit information.

-Check your bank accounts to check if any fraudulent activity was done based on breached information and reach out to your bank.
+Please check your bank accounts to see if any fraudulent activity was done based on breached information, and contact your bank.

 Change passwords of your online accounts

-Change passwords of your accounts that were involved in the breach.
-Additionally change passwords of all accounts where you used the same password.
+Change the passwords of your accounts that were involved in the breach.
+Additionally, change the passwords of all accounts where you used the same password.

-It is a good practice to change your passwords frequently as it protects your data from being misused before the breach data is made public.
-Use a password manager to ensure that you use strong passwords and avoid reusing passwords.
+Changing your passwords frequently is a good practice as it protects your data from being misused before the breach data is made public.
+In addition, you can use a password manager to ensure you use strong passwords and avoid reusing passwords.

 Ask for a re-issue of your card or change your banking credentials

-Change your card details in case your card number, CVV were part of the breach.
-Your card details maybe used in another country to make transactions which makes it easier to recover your money.
+Change your card details if your card number and CVV were part of the breach.
+Your card details may be used in another country to make transactions, making it easier to recover your money.

 Beware of spammers or fraudsters trying to steal your data

-Beware you may be approached by spam callers or online fraudsters who may trick you into revealing more information based on your information available from the breach
+Beware, you may be approached by spam callers or online fraudsters who may trick you into revealing more information based on the data available from the breach.